autepos/ai-payment/readme.md

 ```

 ### Sync transaction
-Sync local data with data held by the provider:
+The local charge data, a.k.a transaction can be syncronised with the corresponding data held by the provider,
 ```php
 $paymentResponse = $paymentService->provider('stripe_intent')
                                     ->config($config)